djalbat/the-occam-user-manual/content/getting-started/opening-viewing-and-verifying-packages-and-projects.md

 ```

 This time you will be prompted to clone all of the depdencies.
-If you type 'y' and hit return then `open` will clone the underlying projects for the packages rather than just downloading the packages themselves.
+If you type 'y' and hit return then `open` will clone the underlying projects for the dependencies rather than just downloading the packages themselves.
 It leverages Git in order to do this, which is why you need Git installed even at this relatively early stage.
 Return to the IDE and click the refresh button again.
 You will see the newly created project directories, without padlocks this time.